 2005 2006

-Accounts Receivable, net \$ 34,289K \$ 29,678K
+Accounts receivable, net \$ 34,289 \$ 29,678

-Net sales \$360,007K \$450,000K
+Net sales \$360,007 \$450,000

-\All sales are on credit.
+^{}All sales are on credit.

-15. How much did the company collect in cash from debtors during 2006?
+- 13. How much did the company collect in cash from customers during 2006?

-A. \$445,389K
+- A. \$445,389

-B. \$454,611K
+- B. \$454,611

-C. \$484,289K
+- C. \$484,289

-D. \$488,900K
+- D. \$488,900

-16. How much sales would have been reported by the company in 2006 if Byfort would have been using cash accounting and not accrual accounting?
+14. How much sales would have been reported by the company in 2006 if Byfort used cash accounting and not accrual accounting?

-A. \$445,389K
+A. \$445,389

-B. \$454,611K
+B. \$454,611

-C. \$484,289K
+C. \$484,289

-D. \$488,900K
+D. \$488,900

-17. 10-K reports are:
+15. 10-K reports are:

 A. the quarterly reports to stockholders.

 B. quarterly filings made by a company with the SEC.

 C. annual filings made by a company with SEC.

-D. filings made by a company with SEC when a company changes auditors.
+D. filings made by a company with SEC when a company changes its auditors.

-18. The management of Finner Company believes that "the statement of cash flows is not a very useful statement" and does not include it with the company's financial statements.
+16. The management of Finner Company believes that "the statement of cash flows is not a very useful statement" and does not include it with the company's financial statements.
 As a result the auditor's opinion should be:

 A. qualified.

 B. unqualified.

-C. adverse.
+C. clean.

 D. disclaimed.

-19. Which of the following statements is incorrect?

-A. Under GAAP, statements are prepared using accrual accounting.

-B. Under GAAP, all assets are marked to market each accounting period.

-C. Under GAAP, it is necessary to make certain estimates.

-D. Annual statements submitted to the SEC (10-K) must be prepared using GAAP.

-20. When analyzing financial statements it is important to recognize that accounting distortions can arise.
+- 17. Which of the following statements is incorrect? - A. Under GAAP, statements are prepared using accrual accounting. - B. Under GAAP, all assets are marked to market each accounting period. - C. Under GAAP, it is necessary to make certain estimates. - D. Annual statements submitted to the SEC (10-K) must be prepared using GAAP. - 18.
+When analyzing financial statements, it is important to recognize that accounting distortions can arise.
 Accounting distortions are those things that cause deviations in accounting information from the underlying economics.
-Which of the following statements is not correct?
-Accounting distortions:

-- A. can arise as management may deliberately manipulate financial statements. - B. arise often through application of (correct) accounting principles. - C. can affect the quality of earnings. - D. arise if the stock market is not efficient. - 21.
-Which of the following is a change in an accounting estimate? - I. A change from straight line depreciation to an accelerated depreciation method. - II.
-A change in estimated salvage value of depreciable asset. - III.
-A change in estimated useful life of an asset. - IV.
-Recording depreciation for the first time on machinery purchased five years ago. - A. I, II, III and IV - B. II, III and IV - C. I, III and IV - D. II and III - 22.
-Which of the following are changes in accounting principle?
+Which of the following statements is not correct? - A. Accounting distortions can arise as management may deliberately manipulate financial statements. - B. Accounting distortions arise often through application of (correct) accounting principles. - C. Accounting distortions can affect the quality of earnings. - D. Accounting distortions arise if the stock market is not efficient. - 19.
+Which of the following is a change in an accounting estimate? - I. A change from straight-line depreciation to declining balance method - II.
+A change in estimated salvage value of depreciable asset - III.
+A change in estimated useful life of an asset - IV.
+Recording depreciation for the first time on machinery purchased five years ago - A. I, II, III, and IV - B. II, III, and IV - C. I, III, and IV - D. II and III